How to Write a Great Advertising Headline

 From the early days of advertising to today's social media posts, headlines are one of the most important aspects of any advertising campaign.
 A great headline can turn a prospective customer into a sale—for life.

-A headline in advertising grabs the attention much like a newspaper's headline.
+A headline in advertising grabs a reader's attention much like a newspaper's headline.
 An advertising headline is designed to be the first copy the potential customer reads, and it is usually written by a copywriter (but can also be crafted by a copywriter/art director team, or anyone in the creative department).
 Bold text, large font size, and various colors are some of the methods used to make the headline stand out from the copy.
 A headline must be written well in order to be effective and draw the reader into the ad.